dd9jn/rfc4880bis/crypto-refresh.md

       chunk_size = ((uint64_t)1 << (c + 6))

-An implementation MUST support chunk size octets with values from 0 to 56.
-Chunk size octets with other values are reserved for future extensions.
-Implementations SHOULD NOT create data with a chunk size octet value larger than 21 (128 MiB chunks) to facilitate buffering of not yet authenticated plaintext.
+To facilitate interoperability between a wide variety of implementations, from constrained to large compute environments, a chunk size maximum is specified: An implementation MUST accept chunk size octets with values from 0 to 16.
+An implementation MUST NOT create data with a chunk size octet value larger than 16 (4 MiB chunks).

 A unique, random, unpredictable initialization vector MUST be used for each message.
 Failure to do so for each message can lead to a catastrophic failure depending on the choice of AEAD mode and symmetric key reuse.